bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Previous approaches to use a preconditioner relied on the expected
 `Fisher information <https://en.wikipedia.org/wiki/Fisher_information>`__
-matrix, which is too costly for any modern deep learning model with many parameters since it grows with the square of the parameters (similar to the Hessian).
+matrix, which is too costly for any modern deep learning model since it grows with the square of the number of parameters (similar to the Hessian).
 It turns out that we don't specifically need the Fisher information matrix, we just need something that defines the Riemannian manifold metric, which only requires a `positive definite matrix <https://en.wikipedia.org/wiki/Definite_matrix>`__.